ArtemGudtsev/PlanetWalker/README.md

 https://www.reaper.fm/ - DAW used for soundtrack, paid license is required.

-https://www.rolandcloud.com/ - beatiful set of virtual instruments, paid subscription is required.
+https://www.rolandcloud.com/ - useful set of virtual instruments to work on soundtrack, paid subscription is required.